Air travel headaches continue as cancellations and delays may stretch on after shutdown ends

 Air travel disruptions are continuing on Wednesday, and even though lawmakers are in Washington to vote on a deal that may end the government shutdown, officials warned that delays and cancellations may persist.

+Nearly 900 U.S. flights have been canceled as of midday, according to data from the tracking site FlightAware.
+Another 720 flights were delayed, though none of those delays were due to staffing.

-Nearly 700 flights were set to be canceled on Wednesday, according to data from the aviation analytics firm Cirium.
-Flight cuts are set to ramp up again on Thursday, meaning 8% of scheduled flights at the nation's 40 busiest airports will be canceled.
+Flight cuts are set to ramp up again on Thursday, meaning 8% of scheduled flights at 40 of the nation's busiest airports will be canceled.
 Secretary of Transportation Sean Duffy warned that the impacts might become more serious if the deal to reopen the government does not pass.

 "If this doesn't open, you might have airlines that say 'We're going to ground our planes.
 We're not going to fly anymore,'" Duffy warned on Tuesday night.
 "That's how serious this is."

 Even once the government reopens, reversing the flight cuts will not be immediate, Duffy said on Tuesday.
-The process may happen gradually, as the cuts themselves did, he said.
+The process may happen gradually, as the cuts themselves were phased in, he said.
 Duffy said that he and FAA safety officials would look at relevant data, including pilot complaints, incidents where planes fly too close together, and runway incursions before reversing any of the cuts.

-"We are going to look at the data and make the best decisions possible to keep the traveling public safe," Duffy said during a press briefing at Chicago O'Hare International Airport.
+Delta CEO Ed Bastien told CNBC that he believed the airline's operations would normalize shortly after the end of the shutdown.

+The House is expected to vote on the deal to end the shutdown on Wednesday, and once passed, the bill will head to President Trump's desk.
+The shutdown will end once Mr. Trump signs the bill.

 The uncertainty is leaving flyers anxious.